 Today, Brian lives part time on Earth, part time in the multiverse of fantasy.
 When not telling stories, he enjoys meeting new characters, both real and imaginary, and counts Aragorn, Kvothe, Ged, and St. Thomas Aquinas among his confidants.
-He does backflips, handstands, and quotes Aristotle frequently, to the dismay of his devoted friends.
+He does backflips, handstands, and quotes Aristotle, to the dismay of his friends.
 He also enjoys ridiculously long road trips with his wife in their camper van, Odin.

-His favorite sport is Ultimate Frisbee, but only to play, not to watch.
+His favorite sport is Ultimate Frisbee.

 His favorite author wrote an obscure novel called The Hobbit.
 You probably haven’t heard of it.
 Runners up are C.S.
 Lewis and Ursula K. Le Guin.